obiwanskywalkr/odin-recipes/README.md

 # odin-recipes

-A simple recipe website to employ basic HTML commands and practice using Git.
+A simple recipe website to employ basic HTML syntax and to practice using git and GitHub.